 MVRPC will act as the Regional Coordinating Agency (RCA) on behalf of ODOT, to provide counties with the opportunity to participate in this regional approach and support their efforts to expand and enhance transit services within their communities.
 Additionally, MVRPC recognizes counties and providers will have varying levels of participation in the coordinated regional strategy.
-Minimum participation criteria will be provided within Chapter 4: Goals and Strategies, however resources such as funding and support will be dedicated to those who demonstrate commitment beyond the minimum participation standards.
-The Miami Valley Regional Planning Commission, as the RCA, will provide service to all counties and providers participating in the Greater Region Mobility Initiative regardless of their level of participation.
+Minimum participation criteria will be provided within Chapter 4: Goals and Strate-gies, however resources such as funding and support will be dedicated to those who demonstrate commitment beyond the minimum participation standards.
+The Miami Valley Regional Planning Commission, as the RCA, will provide service to all counties and providers participation.